-3.1 Are there specific legal or administrative provxisions dealing with access and/or securing or enforcing rights to public and private land in order to install telecommunications infrastructure?
+3.1 Are there specific legal or administrative provisions dealing with access and/or securing or enforcing rights to public and private land in order to install telecommunications infrastructure?

 Yes, in particular Article 86 of the Code deals with access to public and private land in order to install network facilities and/or telecommunications infrastructure.
-In addition, the Law no. 69 of June, 18, 2009 set out specific rules concerning the development of large band communication networks.
+In addition, Law no. 69 of 18 June, 2009 set out specific rules concerning the development of digital large band communication networks.
+Recently, AGCOM Resolutions 510/10/CONS and 1/11/CONS proposed a dedicated regulation for the exploitation of public facilities in the deployment of NG(A)N in Italy, as a driver for the overcoming of digital divide.

-3.2 Is there a specific planning or zoning regime that applies to the installation of network infrastructure?
+3.2 Is there a specific planning or zoning regime that applies to the installation of telecommunications infrastructure?